TrainedTrex/redesigned-carnival/README.md

 When cloning the repo, there is a config.json.github file.
 Do the following:

-- Rename config.json.github to config.json.
+- Rename config.json.github to config.json
 - Update CesiumAPIKey & ADSBxAPIKey to your key values
 - Save file

-> this will
+> This will allow you to pull data from Cesium Ion and ADSB Exchange correctly

 ## Example build command